RetroReversing/retroReversing/categories/misc/Conferences.md

 All we know is that it contains these sections, but we don't know who presented the sessions or have the full list:
 * Alternative Marketing Methods
-* A Sermon
+* A Sermon - Ernest  Adams
 * Computer Gaming in Russia
-* Interactive Directing
+* Interactive Directing - Noah Falstein
 * The Interface is the Game
-* Live Action Role Playing
+* Live Action Role Playing - Walter Freitag
 * Maximizing Windows Graphics Performance
 * Pixel Envy
 * Practical Tips for Protecting Intellectual Property